dmbarbour/wikilon/docs/AwelonLang.md

 * `(quota)` - impose limits on argument evaluation effort
 * `(static)` - assert value is constant in scope of definition

 Awelon does not constrain annotations beyond requirement for identity semantics.

 ## Accelerators

-Accelerators are built-in functions with reference implementations, accessed by annotation.
+Accelerators are built-in functions, accessed via annotation of a reference implementation.
 Use of accelerators enables Awelon compilers or interpreters to extend the set of "performance primitives" available to Awelon programmers.
 For example, Awelon systems should accelerate natural numbers.
 We might use `(nat)` to indicate that a value should use an optimized representation for natural numbers under the hood.
 The function to add two natural numbers could be annotated via `[reference impl] (accel-nat-add)`, which we subsequently inline.
 This tells our interpreter or compiler to replace the reference implementation by the specified built-in operator.

-Because acceleration is driven by symbolic annotations, our runtime can easily inform developers when an accelerator is not recognized or is scheduled for deprecation.
-There is no risk of silent performance degradation.
-The dynamic binding costs are very low: a simple dictionary lookup.
-Acceleration is simple, stable, and robust.
+Because acceleration is always driven by explicit annotations, our runtime can easily inform developers when the accelerator is not recognized or is scheduled for future deprecation.
+Thus, there is no risk of silent performance degradation.
+Further, the dynamic binding costs can be very low: an interpreter might use `(accel-nat-add)` without looking at the reference implementation, instead leaving responsibility for validation to a separate static analysis tool.

+The main risk with accelerators is diminished portability between runtimes.
+Fortunately, because we can validate the reference implementations, there is very little risk of silent divergence.
+And in practice, the more popular runtimes will form a de-facto standard.

-Reference implementations can be validated by a separate process.
-Early in development, it can be inconvenient to provide a reference implementation.
-Awelon systems enable a practical stance here: we can waive validation for new accelerators - e.g. `["todo! fp mul"(error)](accel-fp-mul)` might provide access to a built-in floating point multiply operator even before we've properly modeled floating point numbers.
-This can support transitional scaffolding of our system.
+*Aside:* Early in development, it may be inconvenient to provide a reference implementation.
+Awelon systems can take a practical stance here, e.g. accepting `["todo! fp mul"(error)](accel-fp-mul)` as a transitional scaffolding.

-The main cost of accelerators is portability: code that relies on a set of accelerators will not be performance-portable to a runtime that doesn't also provide those accelerators.
-To mitigate this cost, we should standardize accelerators and favor acceleration of models that are stable and useful across many problem domains, such as arithmetic and linear algebra.

 ## Dictionary

 Awelon words are defined in a codebase called a "dictionary".
 A dictionary is essentially a key-value database, associating words to definitions.
 To support Awelon project's various goals, Awelon specifies a standard dictionary representation with convenient properties for import/export, versioning, sharing, scaling, etc..
 Legibility is also a goal, to simplify debugging or inference of implementation.
 Awelon dictionaries can feasibly scale to many gigabytes or terabytes, support distributed representation, and feasibly integrate with block-chains.

-The proposed representation:
+The proposed representation is simple:

         /prefix1 secureHash1
         /prefix2 secureHash2